shubGupta10/OpenFindr/README.md

-# OPENSOX: Your Gateway to Open Source 🌐
+# OPENFINDR: Your Gateway to Open Source 🌐

-**OPENSOX** is an innovative platform designed to connect developers with open source projects that match their skills and interests.
-Whether you're a beginner looking to make your first contribution or an experienced developer seeking new challenges, OPENSOX provides the tools and resources to help you dive into the world of open source contributions.
+**OPENFINDR** is an innovative platform designed to connect developers with open source projects that match their skills and interests.
+Whether you're a beginner looking to make your first contribution or an experienced developer seeking new challenges, OPENFINDR provides the tools and resources to help you dive into the world of open source contributions.

 ## 🌟 Key Features